The vision of the GDST is to be the leader in the field of girls’ education in the UK. The RHS shares this vision.

 - reflective (thoughtfully considering the world and her own ideas and experience)

-For the Junior School the aims have been translated into the 5 R’s or ‘The Learning to Learn Agenda’.
+For the Prep School the aims have been translated into the 5 R’s or ‘The Learning to Learn Agenda’.
 For Early Years and Key Stage 1 this involves: